-Despite our small space, we are able to grow many fresh vegetables each summer in our urban garden.
-The raised beds allow us to add compost each year, and we use drip irrigation run by a timer to minimize water evaporation and erosion.
-In the past we also used vertical growing space and repurposed containers with our pallet gardens for growing greens and topsy-turvy tomato buckets.
+Despite our small space, we are able to grow many vegetables each summer in our urban garden.
+Raised beds allow us to easily add compost, and we use drip irrigation run by a timer to minimize water evaporation and erosion.
+In the past we also used vertical growing space, repurposed containers, and topsy-turvy tomato buckets.
 Surplus vegetables can be preserved using our canning equipment or donated to our neighbors at the Missoula Food Bank.
-Feel free to taste some of our veggies the next time you’re at our site!
+Feel free to grab some of our veggies the next time you’re at MUD!

 Recordings of Past MUD Garden Workshops

 Greenhouse: MUD’s greenhouse was built out of sustainably sourced wood from Bad Goat Forest Products and is used to extend our growing season.
-Small greenhouses like ours are a great tool for getting your plants started earlier and providing a little extra heat on cold nights.
-However, they also require close observation to make sure the space isn’t overheated during the day or developing any pest or disease problems.
+Small greenhouses like ours are a great tool for getting plants started earlier in the season and for providing a little extra heat on cold nights.
+However, they also require close observation to make sure the space isn’t overheating during the day or developing pest or disease problems.

 Fruit Trees: The south end of the MUD property is home to a variety of fruit trees including plums and cherries.
-Not only do the trees help provide us with delicious fruit each year but they also help the MUD site to be a Certified Wildlife Habitat with the National Wildlife Federation.
+Not only do the trees provide delicious fruit each year, but they also help the MUD site to be a Certified Wildlife Habitat with the National Wildlife Federation.

 Xeriscape: Xeriscape refers to the practice of landscaping to conserve water by using native and drought-resistant plants.
-MUD’s xeriscaped north and east boundaries improve water efficiency, require less maintenance, and don’t require the use of chemical fertilizer.
-Also, a variety of edible perennials such as hops and currants provide both aesthetic and nutritional value.
+MUD’s xeriscaped north and east boundaries improve water efficiency, require little maintenance, and don’t require the use of chemical fertilizer.
+Also, a variety of edible perennials, such as hops and currants, provide both aesthetic and nutritional value.

-Concrete and asphalt are commonly found around commercial sites but can funnel pollutants into waterways or cause concerns with pooling and flooding.
-At MUD we have implemented permeable surfaces whenever possible including bricks in our parking area and crushed glass in our walkways.
-Not only do the porous surfaces allow water to naturally absorb back into the groundwater, they also make use of recycled materials.
+Concrete and asphalt are commonly found around commercial sites, but they can funnel pollutants into waterways and cause concerns with pooling and flooding.
+At MUD we have implemented permeable surfaces whenever possible, including bricks in our parking area and crushed glass in our walkways.
+Not only do the porous surfaces allow water to naturally absorb back into the water table, they also make use of recycled materials.

-Glass Aggregate: The glass was recycled and crushed by i.e. Recycling in Missoula.
+Glass Aggregate: The glass of the MUD site’s crushed glass pathways was recycled and crushed by i.e. Recycling in Missoula.
 Crushed glass can be used in landscaping, concrete products, and for arts and crafts.
-Tumbling removes the sharp edges making it safe for people to handle.
+Tumbling removes the sharp edges, making it safe for people to handle.

 Psyllium Husk: Our central site initially had psyllium husk as a permeable walkway alternative to concrete or asphalt sidewalks.
 Psyllium husk is made out of organic material and helps stabilize the soil to form a usable, permeable walkway.
 It lasted about 5 years at our site and when it came time to install more, the materials were too difficult to obtain so we transitioned to glass aggregate.
 Here’s a short video of installing the psyllium husk at MUD.

-The roof where the solar panels are installed was built with wood from a deconstructed business and siding from Bad Goat Forest Products.
+The roof was built as a DIY project on a budget to help educate and demonstrate how sustainable living choices can be implemented with small steps to meet a large goal.
+It was built with wood from a deconstructed business and siding from Bad Goat Forest Products.
 Their wood is sourced within about 15 miles of Missoula and is sustainably harvested to create beautiful wood products.
 The majority of the remaining building materials on site came from our neighbors at Home Resource.